jstachio/rainbowgum/README.md

 | reload4j        | 1.2.25   |  325 + 10        | 335 KB  | JDK 1.5 uses synchronized on IO          |
 | logback         | 1.4.11   |  583 + 276       | 859 KB  | Slightly complicated to configure        |
 | log4j2          | 2.20.0   |  305 + 1847 + 23 | 2.1 MB! | Kitchen sink of features. log4jshell     |

+**Of all the major general purpose logging implementations including Tiny Log, Rainbow Gum is the only one that requires JUST java.base!**

+(core and not extensions)

+* Tiny Log requires the `java.sql` module.
+* Log4J2, Reload4J, and Logback require `java.xml` module.
+* slf4j-simple requires `SLF4J` a non JDK module.

+What this means is Rainbow Gum can deliver a much smaller executable if packaged with Graal or JLink.

 ## Primary Goals